-Sometimes the best way to change the terms of a lease is to first negotiate the type of commercial lease.
-For example, a triple net lease requires tenants to always pay all or part of the taxes, insurance, and maintenance associated with use of the property.
+Sometimes the best way to change the terms of a lease is first to negotiate the type of commercial lease.
+For example, a triple net lease requires tenants always to pay all or part of the taxes, insurance, and maintenance associated with the use of the property.
 These fees are paid in addition to the tenant's regular monthly rent.
 If you do not want to pay all these fees, you should ask for a different type of lease.

-Few business owners new to commercial leasing will look beyond their actual monthly rent and utility costs when determining if a space is affordable, but you also need to consider your insurance costs.
+Few business owners new to commercial leasing will look beyond their actual monthly rent and utility costs when determining if a space is affordable.
+Still, you also need to consider your insurance costs.

 Moving from a home-based business to a "brick and mortar" space will increase the cost to insure your business because, in addition to your own insurance needs, your landlord will probably require you to purchase insurance to protect them as well.
 As long as you occupy the space, you will need insurance coverage, which becomes a fixed expense along with your other rent expenses.

 Make a point to ask what type and amount of insurance coverage are required by the lease.
 It may seem like an unnecessary question, but many small businesses are uninsured or underinsured.